Picked by Our Hens. Packed by Our Standards.

 Real-Deal Gear for Real-Deal Chicken Keepers

-Grab the exact gear you need, or get a CluckKit™ and let us do the thinking—either way, your flock wins.
+Grab the exact gear you need, or get a CluckKit™ and let us do the thinking.
+Either way, your flock wins.

 Because Chicken Keeping Is Self-Care.

-It’s not just mugs and tees—it’s emotional support merch for poultry people.
+It’s not just mugs and tees.
+It’s emotional support merch for people who LOVE landrace chickens.

 Treat yourself.
 The chickens already did.